 As organic products grow in popularity, industry professionals take a closer look at their production procedures.

 Science 2.0, a modern science blog, suggested organic foods are not held to the same standards as other products.
 Government agencies like the National Organic Standards Board create guidelines for organic labeling.
 Science 2.0 argues organizations with a vested interest in organic success don’t perform regular food quality control processes like surprise spot testing.
 Customers are also less stringent about preparing organic foods.
 Science 2.0 argues shoppers who buy fruits advertised as pesticide-free may not feel the need to wash them before consumption.

 A 2013 joint study conducted by the U.S. Western Institute for Food Safety and Security and the Chinese Department of Food Science and Engineering examined foods sold at a California farmers market.
 The study discovered items produced through organic farming practices were twice as likely to contain salmonella contamination as traditionally grown products.

 One possible problem is organic farming mostly uses manure as fertilizer.
 If the manure is properly composted by farmers there is very little threat of contamination.
 Aging manure for over a year before using it in fertilizer severely decreases the possible health risks.
 Using uncomposted, fresh manure, however, is dangerous.

 Companies offering organic products have to account for every part of the production process.
 Farming practices, distribution paths, storage procedures and product delivery must all be visible to business managers.

-The RFgen white paper "The Food Traceability Survival Guide" said automated data collection is very helpful to providing complete inventory records after the company or government official detects contamination.
+RFgen’s “The Batch Food Traceability Survival Guide” said automated data collection is very helpful to providing complete inventory records after the company or government official detects contamination.
 Data collection mobile devices create real-time accounts of product movements so companies can share the information with customers and regulators.
 Accurate information is essential to keeping the public healthy and putting production back to work.